lross2k/EzComplexSolver/README.md

 no prior experience in frontend.
-- Integrating my own Gaussian Elimination and complex numbers library for JavaScript, this is implemented as a git submodule in `numerical-methods/` which shall be initiated with `git submodule init` after cloning this repo with git clone.
+- Integrating my own Gaussian Elimination and complex numbers library for JavaScript, this is implemented as a git submodule in `numerical-methods/` which shall be initiated with `git submodule init` and `git submodule update` after cloning this repo with git clone.